astro-informatics/s2scat/README.md

 |           Precompute          |   L=512, N=3   |     ~90ms    |     ~190ms    |       ~20s      |   2,618,880  |     ~ 63,000  (97.594%)    |      ~504  (99.981%)     |
 |          On-the-fly          |   L=2048, N=3  |     ~18s     |      ~40s     |       ~5m       |  41,932,800  |    ~ 123,750  (99.705%)    |     ~ 990  (99.998%)     |

+Note that these times are not batched, so in practice may be substantially faster.

 ## Scattering covariances :dna:

 <p align="center">